-From the menus, select Setup Acquisition from either the dropdown menu or by clicking the "Spanner" icon as shown:
+Either select Setup Acquisition from either the dropdown menu:

-The Setup Acquisition dialog box will then appear, e.g.:
+or click on the setup Acquisition dialog box will then appear, e.g.:

 From this area, you can then select the parameters required for your acquisition.
 These are described briefly in the next few pages.
 To further guide you through the functions and facilities of the software, please select the Help function at any time.